helabahria/trial-repo/CONTRIBUTTING.md

   `#56`.

  ## Rewrads
-Each profitable contribution will be rewarded :moneybag: !
+:moneybag: Each profitable contribution will be rewarded :moneybag:.
 It would be ideal if you create a Wallet and fill in the issue template with your Wallet adress or send it to us at [dev@atayen.us](dev@atayen.us).

 Rewards will be decently conveyed concurring to the issue label prioritizing security issue.
 For each issue label we'll relegate focuses concurring the issue complexity (critical/high/medium/low) and the number of code lines included by each contributor.